 Cedar Creek Enhancement

 LCCD is currently working with the Lehigh County Department of Parks and Recreation to stabilize a tributary to Cedar Creek and return an impervious area to a wet meadow habitat.
-Funding is provided by the Lehigh County Department of Parks and Recreation and DEP Growing Greener.
+Funding is provided by the Lehigh County Department of Parks and Recreation and DEP Growing Greener Plus.

-LCCD is working with the Borough of Emmaus to stabilize a tributary to the LIttle Lehigh Creek as it runs through Williams Street Park.
+LCCD is working with the Borough of Emmaus to stabilize a tributary to the Little Lehigh Creek as it runs through Williams Street Park.
 The banks are severely degraded from heavy stormwater inputs and threatening infrastructure on both sides of the stream.
 The project involves regrading and stabilizing the banks to protect infrastructure and reduce erosion, as well as plant native riparian buffers to enhance habitat and wetland value along the stream.
-Funding is provided by DCNR Community Conservation Partnership Program and the Borough of Emmaus.
+Funding was provided by DCNR Community Conservation Partnership Program, DEP Growing Greener Plus, and the Borough of Emmaus.

 Little Lehigh Creek Watershed Riparian Buffers